|

 My Southwest Chief ready to hit the road west.

-Isn't duck tape wonderful for fixing things like on our lead locomotive.
-We departed Albuquerque on time with me listening to Alice Cooper "Welcome to my Nightmare".
-That was followed by the Emerson Lake & Palmer "King Biscuit Hour" second disc of live Karn Evil 9.
+Duck tape is wonderful for fixing things like on our lead locomotive.
+The Southwest Chief departed Albuquerque on time with me listening to Alice Cooper's "Welcome to my Nightmare".
+That was followed by the Emerson Lake & Palmer's "King Biscuit Hour", the second disc of live Karn Evil 9.

 The Southwest Chief runs west into the night.
-I had a 6:15 PM Dinner Reservation being seated with Mary and Dave Lewis riding from New York to Fullerton.
+I had a 6:15 PM dinner reservation and was seated with Mary and Dave Lewis, riding from New York to Fullerton.
 I ordered Pork Shanks and a Chocolate Bundt Cake.
-My table mates told me quite an interesting story about them.
-They had been high school sweethearts in Connecticut but went out into life on separate paths.
-She had put up her info on Classmates.com.
-About a year later Dave stumbled onto Classmates and soon found her.
-Later they got married bringing a happy end to their single lives.
-I returned to my darkened room for the first disc of that ELP set on a bright star filled night.
-After the ELP I called it a night.
+My tablemates told me quite an interesting story about them.
+They had been high school sweethearts in Connecticut, but went out into life on separate paths.
+She had put up her information on Classmates.com.
+About a year later, Dave stumbled onto the same website and found her.
+Later they married, bringing a happy end to their single lives.
+I returned to my darkened room for the first disc of the Emerson Lake and Palmer set on a bright star-filled night.
+Afterwards, I called it a night.

-2/13/07 I awoke just outside of San Bernardino, changed into my work clothes and did the last call for breakfast in the dining car which I had my usual morning meal on the train which lasted until West Corona.
+2/13/2007 I awoke just outside of San Bernardino, changed into my work clothes and went to the last call for breakfast in the dining car.
+I had my usual morning meal on the train, which lasted until West Corona.
 I returned to my room, took my luggage downstairs and relaxed for the last few miles of this trip.
-We arrived into Fullerton at 6:56 AM and I detrained ending another great trip on the Southwest Chief.
+We arrived in Fullerton at 6:56 AM and I detrained, ending another great trip on the Southwest Chief.

 The Southwest Chief has left Fullerton for an early arrival into Los Angeles Union Passenger Station this sunny February morning.